Office of Sexual Violence Prevention and Response Resources

 Sexual misconduct continues to be underreported for many reasons.
 We want you to know that when reports are received, they will be investigated thoroughly and often result in significant consequences for the student found responsible for violating the Student Conduct Code.

-Reports of sexual misconduct can be made by anyone by contacting Andrea Seabert Olsen, Police Services, or by completing the on-line reporting form.
+Reports of sexual misconduct can be made by anyone by contacting the Title IX Administrator Connie Gardner, Police Services, or by completing the online reporting form.

 Investigations of reports of sexual misconduct by students are conducted by the Senior Conduct Administrator or another qualified conduct administrator.
-In order to provide the reporting party with clear information and advocacy throughout the process the conduct process partners with the Office of Sexual Violence Prevention.
 The Senior Conduct Administrator also partners with Police Services when the reporting party wishes to involve law enforcement.
 The process for addressing complaints is contained in the Student Conduct Code.

 Individuals who report sexual misconduct are strongly encouraged to have an advocate or support person with them throughout the process.
 The complainant has the right to know the result of the investigation and appeal the decision of the conduct administrator or the appeals board if they are not in agreement with the finding and sanctions.